Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 iterator, and thus its underlying cursor.

-constructor takes a reference to an object
+The TableIterator constructor takes a reference to an object

-.
+of type SQLStatement.
 You should pass in a reference to the

-object on which the execute
+SelectStatement object on which the execute method was

 invoked, which you can do by using the implicit parameter